emedia-project/emedia/README.md

 ## Configuration

-You can update the configuration by creating a file named `emedia.conf` in `/etc`, `/Library/Application Support/eMedia/`, `~/Library/Application Support/eMedia`, `~/.emedia` and `.`.
-If many files exist, eMedia will read then in this order and update the configuration consequently.

-> Be careful, the `media` parameter is cumulatif.
+The configuration is store in the `config/emedia.config` file.

 You can add comments in a configuration file.
-A comment start with a `#`.
+A comment start with a `%`.

 A configuration accept the following parameters :